Skip to Content

 • It will save you some time if you start with a piece of glass or a knife.
 These tools’ hardness is usually around 5 – 5.5, so beginning a scratch test with them will separate the Mohs scale into two groups: harder than 5 minerals and softer than 5 minerals.

 • Equivalent tools are not so precise for hardness identification.
-You should always keep in mind that glass and knife blade hardness can vary because of different compositions of materials.
+You should always remember that glass and knife blade hardness can vary because of different compositions of materials.
 For the precise scratch test, we recommend using a Hardness Pick Set – a set of calibrated pencil-looking picks composed of alloys carefully selected to match the hardness of the Mohs index minerals.

 What Minerals Would You use in a Scratch Test?